 - Higher profit margins are expected due to optimized production and maintenance as compared to the companies that don’t adopt AI.
 The best results can be reached in the healthcare, financial services and retail industries.

 - The predictive capabilities of technology make it possible to anticipate customer needs and preferences.
-This leads to their increased engagement and satisfaction.
+This leads to increased engagement and satisfaction.
 Moreover, providers can run more effective sales and marketing campaigns.

 - Network management greatly benefits from AI, as it can manage traffic routing and capacity more efficiently, quickly identify faults and correct them.
 Networks can be automatically configured according to data analysis.

 - AI is expected to have a great socio-economic impact in all industries.
 New technologies are going to outperform humans in many tasks, provide more effective customer care and services, and boost productivity.
-Society will experience cultural changes as well, because the mindset of employees and business leaders will be significantly transformed.
+Society will experience cultural changes as well because the mindset of employees and business leaders will be significantly transformed.

 As artificial intelligence is gaining traction in more and more segments, some serious issues emerge with it.
 These issues concern people.

-- Impact on the job market is the main nightmare for many employees.
+- The impact on the job market is the main nightmare for many employees.
 Really, even now robots can already replace humans in various job positions.
 Many people are afraid to lose their workplaces, as producers can reduce the workforce to save money on salaries.
 Nevertheless, some researchers are sure that robotics adoption may create millions of workplaces, as technologies need to be developed and maintained.
 Thus, employees will have to obtain new knowledge, skills and training to adapt to the changing reality.

 - Regulation and control is another big question.
 AI programs can sometimes act in an unpredictable way, deviating from training and creating their own algorithms that can’t be interpreted by operators.
 One vivid example is when a program at Facebook created its own languages, though it was trained to use English.
 It can’t be affirmed that such deviations are dangerous, but the fact that people are losing control over machines is frightening.